minekube/connect/.web/docs/guide/why.md

 ## Why Minecraft?

-::: details Read to learn more about the Minecraft multiplayer space
+_Read along to learn more about the Minecraft multiplayer space or continue to the [Downloads page](/guide/downloads)._

+---

 Today more and more games in the industry are being designed such that players can express their creativity and become content creators of the game platform itself leading the community to have access to an endless resource pool of new game content helping to reduce the effort needed of the platform maker trying to keep the player interest and engagement high.